Simple design of an application:

 To implement the message relay component, microservices.io lists two options: polling the outbox table for events to be published as well as tailing the transaction log.
 The latter option is described as “relatively obscure although becoming increasingly common”, which is where Debezium comes into play, allowing for a convenient setup of the log-tailing approach.

-Debezium is a platform for change data capture, which is able to reliably capture data changes from a variety of sources (such as popular relational databases), and to emit these changes as an event stream via a variety of messaging infrastructures.
+Debezium is a platform for change data capture, which is able to reliably capture data changes from a variety of sources (e.g. popular relational databases), and to emit these changes as an event stream via a variety of messaging infrastructures.

-In our sample app, we use PostgreSQL for saving metadata on uploaded documents (and for the outbox table), Minio, an S3-compatible object-storage for the documents themselves, and OpenSearch for indexing and searching (an open-source fork of Elasticsearch).
+In the sample app, PostgreSQL is used for saving metadata on uploaded documents (and for the outbox table), Minio, an S3-compatible object-storage for the documents themselves, and OpenSearch for indexing and searching (an open-source fork of Elasticsearch).
 Redpanda is used as an Apache Kafka-like message broker, and Quarkus for implementing the backend of the user-facing application.

 All required components can be setup locally using docker and docker-compose.
 Just clone the repository from Github and run the following commands from within the directory: